mjur/sometools/cloudflare-pages.md

 - **Build command**: `npm run build`
 - **Build output directory**: `dist`
 - **Root directory**: `/` (leave empty or use `/`)
+- **Deploy command**: Leave EMPTY (do not set this - Pages automatically deploys the build output)
 - **Node version**: `18` or `20` (set in Environment Variables if needed)

+⚠️ **Important**: Do NOT set a deploy command.
+Cloudflare Pages automatically deploys your `dist` directory.
+The deploy command (`npx wrangler deploy`) is only for Cloudflare Workers, not Pages.

 ## Environment Variables